 We group together Commodities, REITs, and TIPS as Real Assets in our Capital Market Assumptions.
 For US TIPS, we assume that expected inflation and break-even inflation converge over time, implying that the inflation risk premia and liquidity risk premia in TIPS offset one another.
-Under these assumptions, we forecast a long-term return from TIPS of 5.1%, which is somewhat above the expected return of US Treasuries given the slightly higher duration of US TIPS.
-This US TIPS forecast is 0.8% higher than the prior quarter's forecast, attributable to an increase in underlying real yields.
+Under these assumptions, we forecast a long-term return from TIPS of 4.0%, which is somewhat above the expected return of US Treasuries given the slightly higher duration of US TIPS.
+This US TIPS forecast is 1.1% lower than the prior quarter's forecast, attributable to a decrease in underlying real yields.
 Our forecast returns for US and Global REITs include current and forecast dividend payments, expected appreciation linked to forecast price level changes, and a valuation adjustment based on current payout ratios.
-Our long-run forecasts for US and Global REITs are 7.1% and 7.7%, respectively.
-Our long-run expected return for Commodities is 5.0%, reflecting a return on cash investment of 3.6%, assuming investment through liquid futures and a growth premium of 1.4%, consistent with historical spot returns over cash and a linkage to forecast inflation.
-This forecast is 0.2% lower than our forecast from last quarter, attributable to the decrease in our cash forecast resulting from the aforementioned methodology change.
+Our long-run forecasts for US and Global REITs are 6.0% and 6.7%, respectively.
+Our long-run expected return for Commodities is 4.7%, reflecting a return on cash investment of 3.7%, assuming investment through liquid futures and a growth premium of 1.0%, consistent with historical spot returns over cash and a linkage to forecast inflation.